How to Create an Excel File from SharePoint list Items using Power Automate?

 How to create excel file from sharepoint online list using the microsoft flow

-Once we open the Excel file, we can see all the list items presented in the SharePoint list are exported to the Excel file.
+Once we open the Excel file, we can see that all the list items from the SharePoint list have been exported to the Excel file.

 create excel file from sharepoint online list using the microsoft flow